-Headache is one of the most common symptoms after traumatic brain injury (often called post-traumatic headache).
-Over 30% of people report having headaches which continue long after injury.
+Headache is one of the most common symptoms after traumatic brain injury (often called “post-traumatic headache”).
+Over 30% of people with moderate to severe TBI report having headaches which continue long after injury.
+An even larger percentage people with mild TBI complain of headache.

 Headaches after TBI can be long-lasting, coming and going even past one year.
 Headaches can make it hard for you to carry out daily activities or can cause you to have more difficulty thinking and remembering things.